 You need to file your income tax return online by 31 January following the end of the tax year (5 April).
 If you want to file a paper income tax return instead, there is an earlier 31 October deadline.
 Your self-assessment tax return planning needs to work towards these deadlines.
+Failure to file your return and pay any resulting tax due on time will result in penalty charges.

 You can complete your income tax return yourself or ask your accountant to do it.
 If you are doing your own self-assessment tax return, you will probably want to do it online.
 You will need to register for HMRC online services.
 Bear in mind that it can take about a week to activate online access, so leave enough time.